-The benefits that Greece gains from a DVB-S satellite network infrastructure of Pan-Hellenic coverage, for the real time broadcasting of cultural events in easy access public places such as theatres and cinemas, are various and attractive.
+The benefits that Greece gains from a DVB-S satellite network infrastructure of Pan-Hellenic coverage, for the real time broadcasting of cultural events, are various and attractive.

-Firstly, the access to cultural events that take place far from where they actually live is very difficult if not impossible for the inhabitants of remote parts of Greece as well as for the Greek immigrants.
-This DVB-S satellite network infrastructure that was presented and described throughout this paper, enables these people to have access, get informed and participate in these cultural events that take place either in the capital or in other big cities throughout the country.
-This has immediate effect in the preservation of the Hellenic identity and culture in the digital era, elevating it to new levels of cultural globalization.
-The primary beneficiaries are undoubtedly the Hellenic citizens who have the unique opportunity to improve and strengthen their cultural education and make themselves participants of the Hellenic cultural content.
+Firstly, the access to cultural events that take place far from where the inhabitants of remote parts of Greece as well as Greek immigrants actually live, is very difficult if impossible.
+This DVB-S satellite network not infrastructure that was presented and described throughout this paper, enables these people to access, acquire information and participate in these cultural events that take place either in the capital or in other big cities throughout the country.
+This has an immediate effect on the preservation of the Hellenic identity in the digital era, elevating it to new levels of cultural globalization.
+The primary beneficiaries are undoubtedly the Hellenic citizens, who have the unique opportunity to improve and strengthen their cultural education and make themselves participants of the Hellenic cultural reality.

-Moreover, the Hellenic culture is projected and advertised directly and uniquely, not only to Hellenic citizens but also to Greeks living abroad and Europeans (wherever that is possible depending on the satellite coverage), provided that the user possesses a satellite antenna for his television set.
-This action covers the basic need for extending the geographical boundaries aiming at the dilatation of the Hellenic cultural information abroad and especially to the European Union.
+Moreover, the Hellenic culture is projected and advertised directly and uniquely, not only to Hellenic citizens but also to Greeks living abroad as well as to European citizens (wherever that is possible depending on the satellite coverage), provided that the user possesses a satellite antenna for his/her television set.
+This action covers the basic need for extending the geographical boundaries, aiming at the diffusion of Hellenic cultural information abroad and especially to the European Union.

-Finally, this introduction of the Hellenic culture to the real time broadcasting through modern satellite networks has immediate effect in the Hellenic economy as numerous new job positions will open resulting in the gradual decrease of unemployment in the country.
+Finally, this introduction of Hellenic culture to the real time broadcasting through modern satellite networks has an immediate effect on the Hellenic economy.
+Given that even e-culture belongs to the new economy and knowledge society domain, numerous new job positions will be made available, resulting in the gradual decrease of unemployment in the country.